Riadhcoding/sources.list-/README.md

- # copy this and save in sources.list and click ctrl x  and enter enter
+ # copy this and paste in sources.list and click ctrl x  and enter enter

 ``
 deb http://kali.cs.nctu.edu.tw/ /kali main contrib non-free